moritzm99/Master-Thesis-2025-Moritz-M-hlbauer-Code-Documentation/README.md

  # Heatwave-sensitive multi-temporal Local Climate Zone mapping in Tallinn

-- this repository was created to document a workflow established by Moritz Mühlbauer as part of the Master's Thesis `Mapping Surface Urban Heat Island intensity and the influence of urbanization and heatwaves through Local Climate Zone mapping Tallinn - 2014 and 2022` at the University of Tartu in 2025
+- this repository was created to document a workflow established by Moritz Mühlbauer as part of the Master's Thesis `Mapping Surface Urban Heat Island intensity and the influence of urbanization and heatwaves through Local Climate Zone mapping Tallinn - 2014 and 2022` at the University of Tartu in 2025, access the manuscript via [DSpace](https://dspace.ut.ee/items/f1ae0255-800d-4344-97dc-63123bd79d53)
 - to support training area selection for supervised classification, building and landcover vector data are aggregated to `Local Climate Zone` (LCZ) relevant metrices
 - to further improve the understanding of the study areas urban morphology, spectral indices from Landsat 8 satellite imagery are incorporated and combined with vector data
 - the supervised classification into LCZ is conducted using an updated workflow established by Demuzere (2020)
-- based on the LCZ, the `Surface Urban Heat Island` (SUHI) intensity is estimated with Landsat 8 land surface temperature (LST)
+- based on the LCZ, the `Surface Urban Heat Island` intensity is estimated with Landsat 8 land surface temperature

 ## Abbreviations